AngleProtocol/angle-docs/guides/use-cases/ageur-treasury.md

 ---
-description: Using agEUR as a treasury asset for your DAO or company
+description: Use agEUR as a treasury asset for your DAO or company
 ---

 # 🏦 agEUR as a treasury asset

-As described [in this guide](ageur-power-usecase.md), agEUR can be used by companies and DAOs to pay their contributors.
-Here, we show how they can benefit from using agEUR as a treasury asset.

-Angle’s agEUR can also be used by companies and DAOs as a treasury asset to diversify holdings and earn yield on top of EUR.
+Angle’s agEUR can be used by companies and DAOs as a treasury asset to diversify holdings and earn a EUR yield.

 Most DAOs or companies with crypto treasuries hold a mix of BTC, ETH, and USD stablecoins.
 With agEUR, they have a way to diversify those reserves into one of the biggest fiat currency, through a decentralized stablecoin that has deep on-chain liquidity and is integrated with the best DeFi protocols.